upxlabs/magic-buttons-sketch-plugin/README.md

 <img src="https://github.com/upxlabs/magic-buttons-sketch-plugin/blob/master/documentation-images/resize-button-example.gif" />

 Tip:
-You can select more than one at the same time, it will ask new label for each in a separated prompt.
+You can select more than one symbol at the same time, it will ask new label for each in a separated prompt.

 ## Buttons Template